 April 29: Bumthang - Trongsa (B,L,D)

-Early morning bird-watching and wildlife viewing along the Ura road.
+Early morning bird and wildlife viewing along the Ura road.
 Then drive to Trongsa via the Chumey Valley where one can see girls weaving Yatha the traditional woollen weavings.
 Arrive in Trongsa, the ancestral home of the royal family.

 April 30: Trongsa - Punakha (B,L,D)

-Early morning bird walk along a spectacular forested side road.
+Early morning nature walk along a spectacular forested side road.
 Breakfast.
 Then we will visit Tongsa Dzong (fort), one of the largest in the country.
 It was first built is 1648 by Chogyel Minjur Tempa, the Third Desi, and later enlarged many times.
 Because of being situated on a highly commanding position on the only connecting route between the eastern and western sectors (the trail actually runs through the Dzong), the Tongsa Penlop was able to control the whole of eastern region very effectively for many centuries.
 It is presently the administrative seat of the district and home of the monastic school.
 Built at split-levels on a narrow spur, the Dzong spans a huge area.
 Views from here are extensive creating a truly strategic location of this Dzong.
 Drive to Punakha, the winter capital for over 300 years until the time of second King.
 The town is located at the confluence of two rivers.
 Afternoon hike through the fields to the temple of the Divine Madman.

 May 1: Punakha - Dochula Pass – Thimpu (B,L,D)